urban-wombat/gotables/README.md

 Table data format and utilities

-## What Is A GoTable?
+## What Is A gotable.Table?

-A GoTable is a table of data with the following sections:
+A gotable.Table is a table of data with the following sections:
 1. A table name in square brackets.
 2. A row of 1 or more column names and data types.
 3. Rows of data.